-How does FPGA Drive Real-Time Applications?
+How do FPGAs Drive Real-Time Processing Applications?

 FPGA Modules with Integrated Processors Drive Real-Time Applications

 Engineers developing DSP and high-speed logic applications know that FPGA modules can help them create an integrated, sophisticated solution.
 The availability of commercial off-the-shelf (COTS) FPGA boards can make these solutions viable and do so in reduced development times.
 Today, systems are architected to perform extremely time-critical tasks on a COTS FPGA module.
 Hence, the host CPU often manages the flow of processed data to and from the FPGA module across a PCI-X bus, PCIe, Serial Rapid I/O, or other data interface.
 Some processing or data storage activities are shared between the FPGA module and host CPU; making this data transfer necessary.